DarkElvenAngel/argononed/OS/piCore/README.md

 * when the OS is running there's no /boot mounted or available anymore
 * installation differs a lot due to
   * BusyBox init system
   * Persistence concept

-# System setup
+## System setup

-The instrauction has been created based on a rather bare piCore setup [Install piCore on Raspi SD card](https://www.irkode.de/raspi/picoreSD/)
+The instruction has been created based on a rather bare piCore setup [Install piCore on Raspi SD card](https://www.irkode.de/raspi/picoreSD/)
 Tested on a Pi 4B rev1.1 running piCore 13.1

 ## Install Toolchain